radicle-dev/radicle-contracts/docs/how_pool_works.md

 The senders usually are sending constant per-cycle amounts over long periods of time, so the added values tend to create long series of constant numbers, in this case, 5s.
 We exploit that and finally turn them into **deltas** relative to the previous cycles.
-Now we need to store data only for cycles where the sending rate changes, it's very cheap.
+Now we need to store data only for cycles where the funding rate changes, it's very cheap.
 This is what the contract actually stores: a mapping from cycle numbers to deltas.

 ## Starting sending

-When the sender has a sufficient balance, a sending rate and a list of receivers, the flow of assets automatically starts.
+In order to start sending, the sender needs to have a non-zero funding rate, a balance of at least the said funding rate and a non-empty list of receivers.
+As soon as the sender is updated to match these criteria, the flow of assets starts.
 First, the funding period is calculated.
 Its start is the current block and its end is the block on which the balance will run out.
 Next, for each receiver, the weighted share of the funding rate is calculated.